markathomas/rwsplitter/README.md

 public DatabaseRoleInterceptor databaseRoleInterceptor() {
     final DatabaseRoleInterceptor interceptor = new DatabaseRoleInterceptor();

     // Defines the sort order for the aspect.
 Lower values have higher priority.
-Default value is Integer.MIN_VALUE which is
+Default value is 20 which is enough to
-    // equivalent to Ordered.HIGHEST_PRECEDENCE.
-This is used to ensure this aspect is woven after Spring's @Transactional so that
-    // it's code is invoked before @Transactional's interceptor.setOrder(100);
+    // ensure this aspect is woven after Spring's @Transactional so that it's code is invoked before @Transactional's interceptor.setOrder(100);

     return interceptor;